-The second part of the Lisbon Treaty deals with the functioning of the European Union and is based on the principle of equality of Europe's citizens.
-Article 10 of this treaty states that the functioning of the Union shall be founded on representative democracy.
-Citizens and their representative associations are given the opportunity to make their views known and publicly exchange ideas on all subjects of Union action.
-To that purpose, Article 11 of the treaty gives European institutions the capacity to maintain an open, transparent and regular dialogue with representative associations and civil society.
-The treaty also provides for a better role of NGOs such as foundations and associations.
-In line with the principles of the Lisbon Treaty, the EU has assigned more and more important roles to CSOs as it has progressively developed its rights-based and multi-stakeholder approaches and its policies on participatory development and good governance.
-Engaging more strategically with CSOs constitutes a key pillar in these approaches and the EU commitment to enhanced dialogue with CSOs is enshrined in several relevant policy documents, from the 2012 Communication "The roots of democracy and sustainable development" to the EU Consensus on Development, which calls for stronger and more inclusive multi-stakeholder partnerships and reaffirms EU commitment to right-based approaches , in line with the UN 2030 Agenda.
+In line with the principles of the Lisbon Treaty, the EU has assigned more and more important roles to CSOs as it has progressively developed its right-based and multi-stakeholder approaches and its policies on participatory development and good governance.
+Engaging more strategically with CSOs constitutes a key pillar in these approaches and the EU commitment to enhanced dialogue with CSOs is enshrined in several relevant policy documents, from the 2012 Communication "The roots of democracy and sustainable development" to the new EU Consensus on Development, which calls for stronger and more inclusive multi-stakeholder partnerships and reaffirms EU commitment to right-based approaches, in line with Agenda 2030.
 In Timor-Leste, the Roadmaps for engagement with CSOs have played an important role in the shift towards a more structured dialogue with civil society.
 This is in line with the provisions of the 2012 Communication, which stipulated "the elaboration of EU roadmaps for engagement with CSOs at country level should activate and ensure structured dialogue and strategic cooperation, increasing consistency and impact of EU actions".
 More recently, Commissioner Jutta Urpilainen has reaffirmed the EU commitment towards an enhanced engagement with civil society as part of the inclusive and equitable partnerships, which are necessary to reduce global poverty and support sustainable development.